US Thrill Rides

-US Thrill Rides is an entertainment design and consulting company in Orlando, Florida.
-It is best known for creating thrill rides in several US locations.
+US Thrill Rides was an entertainment design and consulting company in Orlando, Florida.
+It was best known for creating thrill rides in several US locations, hence its name.

 History

 In 1992, William Kitchen and Ken Bird invented the SkyCoaster.
 Kitchen founded Sky Fun I Inc. that same year to sell the product to amusement parks.
 Canadian firm ThrillTime Entertainment International purchased the company for $12 million in mid-1998, renaming it SkyCoaster Inc. All 12 employees kept their jobs, with Kitchen remaining linked to the company as a consultant.

 Kitchen's next invention was that of the SkyVenture, sold under SkyVenture, LLC.
 The first installation opened across from Wet 'n Wild Orlando on International Drive in July 1998.
 The attraction received a visit by George H. W. Bush.

 Kitchen next founded US Thrill Rides.
 US Thrill Rides has since developed the UniCoaster flat rides and SkyQuest transport rides, as well as the SkySpire and Polercoaster (in collaboration with Intamin).

-On December 21, 2022, US Thrill Rides filed for Chapter 11 bankruptcy.
+Martin & Vleminckx acquired Kitchen's portfolio of rides in November 2022.
+On December 21, 2022, US Thrill Rides filed for Chapter 11 bankruptcy and quietly shuttered.

 Products and technologies

-US Thrill Rides specializes in amusement rides and attractions.
+US Thrill Rides specialized in amusement rides and attractions.

 Polercoaster

-Polercoaster is an amusement ride offered as a joint venture by US Thrill Rides and Intamin.
-An installation consists of a large tower structure which features glass elevators to an observation deck, as well as an El Loco steel roller coaster wrapping around the tower.
+Polercoaster was an amusement ride offered as a joint venture by US Thrill Rides and Intamin.
+An installation consists of a large tower structure which featured glass elevators to an observation deck, as well as an El Loco steel roller coaster wrapping around the tower.
 The model was first introduced in 2012.
 US Thrill Rides' Bill and Michael Kitchen invented the concept to allow amusement parks with little available space to be able to design a full-size roller coaster.
-By November, 2014 Kitchen had licensed the Florida rights for his invention to Skyplex where it was announced the first Polercoaster would be the tallest rollercoaster in the world, (called the "Skyscraper") and would be built by 2017.
-The Skyplex project is still claimed to be moving forward but has not yet broken ground and was not opened in 2020 as previously claimed by the developer.
+By November 2014 Kitchen had licensed the Florida rights for his invention to Skyplex where it was announced the first Polercoaster (called the "Skyscraper") would’ve been the tallest rollercoaster in the world and would be built by 2017.
+The Skyplex project was claimed to be moving forward but had not broken ground and did not opened in 2020 as previously claimed by the developer.
+In 2023, Winter Park Construction (WPC) confirmed that the project was not moving forward, resulting in its eventual cancellation.

 SkyQuest

-SkyQuest is a people mover introduced in 2010.
+SkyQuest was a people mover introduced in 2010.
 The cable-car style ride utilizes covered platforms and gondolas to move rides either around the track or from one platform to another.

 SkySpire

-SkySpire is an amusement ride offered by US Thrill Rides.
+SkySpire was an amusement ride offered by US Thrill Rides.
 An installation consists of a large tower structure which features glass elevators to an observation deck, as well as a ride featuring fully enclosed gondolas wrapping around the tower in the shape of a double helix.
 Skyspire was chosen as one of the five finalists to anchor the San Diego Bay revitalization project.
 Skyspire won the contract with 1HWY1 who took primary ownership of redesigning the initial concept and implementation, but encountered numerous obstacles that have hindered development to the present day.